zubair-ce07/testtt/flask/README.md

 # NKC App

-NKC App is the is like an social nekwork apps.
+NKC App is like social nekwork apps.
 Users can share the information in form of text and images.
 Users can register and use it and can share any type of information in its community that use it.

 ## Getting Started